 (C) the individual is customarily engaged in an independently established trade, occupation, profession, or business of the same nature as that involved in the service performed

 Prong C is about the number of clients you have, and whether you are performing work that’s different from your usual work.
 So, if you’re an accountant creating a tech startup, a stay-at-home mom performing 10 hours of work per week for one client, or a fighter pilot who wants to go on the speaker’s circuit, you may be found in violation.

-The IRS already has a test to determine who is, and is not, a legally operating independent contractor.
-It has evolved over the years to keep up with the changing nature of work in the United States, which means the IRS test can distinguish between a truly misclassified, exploited worker and a successful professional who works for herself.
+The IRS has a test to determine who is, and is not, a legally operating independent contractor.
+It was written in the 1980s and has evolved over the years to keep up with the changing nature of work in the United States.
+The IRS test can distinguish between a truly misclassified, exploited worker and a successful professional who works for herself.